 California state law designates all employees of the State of California as disaster service workers.
-(California Government Code 3100-3109) During or following a major emergency or disaster, any employee of Sonoma State University may be called upon to work in your regularly assigned position or in a role you do not normally perform.
+(California Government Code 3100-3109) During or following a major emergency or disaster, any employee of Sonoma State University may be called upon to work in their regularly assigned position or in a role they do not normally perform.

-Because every emergency is different, the range of possible assignments during an emergency vary greatly.
+Because every emergency is different, the range of possible assignments during an emergency varies greatly.
 Examples of jobs that disaster service workers may be asked to do include, but are not limited to:

-- Assisting with food service to workers and volunteers
+- Assist with food service to workers and volunteers

 - Clerical or administrative work

-Depending on your background and skill-set, you could be assigned to assist in the University Emergency Operations Center or for a different department in support of their emergency response and recovery responsibilities.
+Depending on an employee's background and skill-set, he or she could be assigned to assist in SSU's Emergency Operations Center or for a different department in support of their emergency response and recovery responsibilities.

-Specific departments may have unique call back procedures for employees following a disaster.
-It is every employee's responsibility to be familiar with your department's emergency procedures.
-If your department does not have a call back procedure, you may be notified of the need for employees to return to work through the media, the Emergency Hotline (888-533-5388), email, text message or other means.
-If you are called back to campus, be sure you have your employee identification card.
+Specific departments may have unique call-back procedures for employees following a disaster.
+It is every employee's responsibility to be familiar with their department's emergency procedures.
+If a department does not have a call back procedure, employees may be notified of the need to return to work through the media, the emergency hotline (1-888-533-5388), email, text message or other means.
+Be sure you return to campus with the employee identification card.